rocheseb/TCCON/lft_app/README.md

 ### How to use this app ###

 - Put the lft_app folder in the linefit/lft145/ directory
-- Spectrum name e.g. HCl_45_eu_161122.dpt for a HCl test from Eureka on November 22nd 2016, with 45 cm max OPD
+- Spectrum name e.g. HCl_45_eu_161122.dpt for a HCl test from Eureka on November 22nd 2016, with 45 cm max OPD (naming convention: HCl_MAXOPD_specnum_site_yymmdd.dpt)
 - For several tests in one day : HCl_45_1_eu_161122.dpt, HCl_45_2_eu_161122.dpt etc.
-- Spectra in .DPT format, with no headers, must be placed in lft_app/spectra/ (cut the spectra between ~5200-5900 wavenumbers)
+- Spectra in .DPT format, with no headers, must be placed in lft_app/spectra/cut (cut the spectra between ~5200-5900 wavenumbers)
-- In lft_app/spectra/temp write the spectrum filename and scanner temperature
+- In lft_app/spectra/cut/temp write the spectrum filename and scanner temperature
+- In lft_app/cell_data.py, add your cell information (follow the template)

 - Run the app from the linefit/lft145/ directory with the command